TacticToe: Learning to Prove with Tactics: Introduction

 This paper extends work described previously~\cite{tgckju-lpar17}, in which we proposed the idea of a tactic-based prover based on supervised learning guidance.
 We achieved a 39\% success rate on theorems of the \holfour standard library by running \tactictoe with a 5 second timeout.
 The contributions of this paper and their effect on our system are:

 \begin{itemize} \item Monte Carlo tree search (MCTS) replaces A* as our search algorithm (Section~\ref{sec:proofsearch}).
-The MCTS algorithm gives more balanced feedback on the success of each proof step by comparing subtrees of the search tree instead of leaves.
+The MCTS algorithm gives more balanced feedback on the success of each proof step.
 The policy and value function are learned through supervised learning. \item Proof guidance required by MCTS is given by prediction algorithms through supervised learning (Section~\ref{s:prediction}).
 These predictors are implemented for three kinds of objects: tactics, theorems, and lists of goals. \item We introduce an orthogonalization process that eliminates redundant tactics (Section~\ref{sec:ortho}). \item We introduce a tactic abstraction mechanism (Section~\ref{sec:synthesis}), which enables us to create more general and flexible tactics by dynamically predicting tactic arguments. \item The internal ATP \metis is complemented by asynchronous calls to \eprover (Section~\ref{sec:atp}) to help \tactictoe during proof search. \item Proof recording at the tactic level is made more precise (Section~\ref{sec:recording}).
 We now support pattern matching constructions and opening SML modules. \item Evaluation of \tactictoe with a 60 seconds timeout achieves a 66\% success rate on the standard library.
 Comparisons between \tactictoe and \eprover on different type of problems are reported in Section~\ref{s:experiments}.

 \item Minimization and embellishment of the discovered proof facilitates user interaction (Section~\ref{sec:proofdisplay}). \end{itemize}